Carlock1609/PDXCodeGuild/Django/todo_list/notes.md

 User request -> url.py -> views.py(selects function/template sends) -> Responds to User

 <!-- When the form action happens it goes to the add/ function and it has a if elif statement.
 The if statement checks for the post method, then redirects to list page, and if it has get method then it adds to the model-->

+EPISODE 8 GOES OVER ONE TO ONE WITH USERS AND THEIR PROFILES